wunewww/wunewww.github.io/README.md

 ## Project Overview
 A **Hugo-powered static site** combining personal interests in technology and law.
 The site functions as a blog to share insights at the intersection of these fields.
+The site is deployed to **GitHub Pages**

 ## Technology Stack